soumide1102/common-envelope-hydro-paper/README.md

 <h3>
 Computing Resources
 </h3>
-<p>Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center, by the Institute for Advanced Study, by the University of Copenhagen high-performance computing cluster funded by a grant from VILLUM FONDEN (project number 16599), and by Syracuse University.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.</p>
+<p>Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center, by the Institute for Advanced Study, by the University of Copenhagen high-performance computing cluster funded by a grant from VILLUM FONDEN (project number 16599), and by Syracuse University.</p>
 <br>
 <br>